g7n-org/v32ref/README.md

 ## ILE

-Integer Less  Than Or Equal:  comparisons allow us typically  to evaluate two values, in accordance with  some relational operation, resulting in a true (1) or false (0) result.

-In this case, we  are testing if the first operand is  less than or equal to the second operand.
+Integer Less  Than Or Equal

 ### Description